Life Transitions Therapy in Los Angeles

 the difference

-We draw on relational and attachment-informed approaches.
+While CBT is structured and skills-focused, we also draw on relational and attachment-informed approaches.
 Transitions often surface deeper questions: Where do I belong now?
 What do I want my life to mean?
-These aren't problems to solve.
-They're questions to sit with, and therapy provides space for that.
+These aren't problems to solve, they're questions to sit with, and therapy provides space for that.

 What to Expect